jecarvaj/dvwa-seclab/README.md

 ![DVWA](https://www.randomstorm.com/images/tools/dvwa.png "DVWA")

-# DAMN VULNERABLE WEB APPLICATION
+# DAMN VULNERABLE WEB APPLICATION ubb

 Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.